Mafia–Camorra War: The Morello plot

 On June 24, 1916, the Morellos met with the Navy Street and Coney Island gangs in Coney Island.
 The reason for the meeting was to parcel out control of all illegal activities in New York, including gambling, drugs, and extortion.
 At the meeting, Nick Morello and his associate, Steve LaSalle, proposed killing DeMarco.
 The two Brooklyn gangs agreed, and Lauritano, the Navy Street boss, set up a meeting at his Brooklyn Cafe to plan the hit.

 Nick Morello and his associates Steve LaSalle, Ciro "The Artichoke King" Terranova, and Giuseppe Verizzano met the Brooklyn gang members at Lauritano's cafe three weeks later.
-The main problem in staging an attack on DeMarco was that he knew all Morellos and wouldn't let them get near him.
+The main problem in staging an attack on DeMarco was that he knew all the Morellos and wouldn't let them get near him.
 However, Verizzano was a close friend of DeMarco's; he was, therefore, assigned to set up the trap.
 The plan was for Verizzano to smuggle a Navy Street hitman into DeMarco's gambling den and point out DeMarco to the assassin, who would then kill him.